CrocInc/grunt-croc-requirejs/README.md

 ```

 ## Release History
- * 2017-08-28	v0.2.0	Support multiple folders for a layer (by default modules from "lib" and "modules" folders go to "lib-layer")
+ * 2017-08-28	v0.2.0	Support multiple folders for a layer (by default modules from "lib" and "modules" folders go to "lib-layer").
+ 						Option `layerOverrides` for overriding options for particular layers.
  * 2016-12-26	v0.1.5	Updated README, updated dev-dependencies
  * 2015-12-07	v0.1.3	fix for NPM3 support
  * 2015-09-01	v0.1.0  Updated README